kjsoftware/filament-fullcalendar/README.md

 # Render Hooks

-If you want to customize the calendar's event rendering, you can use Fullcalendar's built in [Render Hooks](https://fullcalendar.io/docs/event-render-hooks) for that.
+If you want to customize the calendar's event rendering, you can use FullCalendar's built in [Render Hooks](https://fullcalendar.io/docs/event-render-hooks) for that.
 All the hooks are supported.

 Here's an example of how you can use the `eventDidMount` hook to add a custom implementation:
 ```php